Meadowsweet Filipendula ulmaria

 'Caught in her slowly unravelling plait of grey hair were summer seeds: meadowsweet, bastard balm, tokens of honesty' - Kathleen Jamie, 'Meadowsweet'

 Frothy and cream-white with a sweet, pleasant smell.

 The Tudor herbalist and botanist John Gerard called this wild flower the "Queene of the medowes" and described how it was used to scent people's houses and "delighteth the senses".
 When crushed meadowsweet's odour is more antiseptic - possibly befitting a plant in which aspirin is found.

 Flowers are cream coloured and densely clustered.
-Its leaves are pinnate (or "feather-like") consisting of pairs of large, toothed leaflets in between which are tiny versions - scarcely half a centimetre in length.
+Its long-stalked leaves are pinnate (or "feather-like") consisting of pairs of large, toothed leaflets in between which are tiny versions - scarcely half a centimetre in length.